Voice Your Support for the Humanities

 Protect NEH/ Save Our Humanities Council

-As a constituent, I am [writing/calling] to urgently request that you support the National Endowment for the Humanities (NEH) in the face of the Department of Government Efficiency’s (DOGE) attempt to substantially reduce its staff, cut the agency’s grant programs, and rescind grants that have already been awarded.
+As a constituent, I am [writing/calling] to urgently request that you protect funding for the National Endowment for the Humanities (NEH) and its state and jurisdictional affiliates.
+In April, the Department of Government Efficiency’s (DOGE) made sweeping cuts at the agency, substantially reducing its staff, cutting grant programs, and rescinding grants that had already been awarded, including funding that was specifically appropriated by Congress.

 NEH was created by an act of Congress in 1965 and reaffirmed by Republican and Democratic Presidents and legislators over the following 60 years.
-DOGE’s reductions to the NEH budget and workforce will block the agency’s ability to carry out Congressional intent.
+DOGE’s reductions to NEH spending and workforce will block the agency’s ability to carry out Congressional intent.

 Every Congress for 50 years has supported the state humanities councils and their effective distribution of federal dollars across America.
 These funds go directly to states (and your district) and allow councils to raise $2 in private investment for every federal dollar spent.

-Again, I urge you to protect NEH and NEH funding for humanities councils.
+Again, I urge you to protect NEH and NEH funding for humanities councils today, in the FY26 budget, and in the future.